 - (1) The amounts in this column reflect the aggregate grant date fair value of each option award granted during the fiscal year, as computed in accordance with FASB ASC Topic 718.
-The valuation methodologies and assumptions used in determining such amounts are described in Note 10 to our financial statements included in our annual report on Form 10-K as filed on March 13, 2018.
-The table below lists the aggregate number of shares and additional information with respect to the outstanding option awards held by each of our non-employee directors as of December 31, 2017. - (2) Includes the aggregate grant date fair value of \$8,496 for options, exercisable for an aggregate of 7,223 of our common stock issued in lieu of cash payments made on January 3, 2017, April 3, 2017, July 3, 2017, and October 2, 2017, pursuant to our non-employee director compensation policy as more completely described below. - (3) Patrick J. Langlois, Ph.D. left the Board and the Audit Committee on June 15, 2017, and his unvested options were accelerated to fully vested options. - (4) Includes the aggregate grant date fair value of \$50,336 for options, exercisable for an aggregate of 42,795 shares of our common stock issued in lieu of cash payments made on January 3, 2017, April 3, 2017, July 3, 2017, and October 2, 2017, pursuant to our non-employee director compensation policy as more completely described below. - (5) Includes the aggregate grant date fair value of \$28,745 for options, exercisable for an aggregate of 24,995 shares of our common stock issued in lieu of cash payments made on January 3, 2017, April 3, 2017, July 3, 2017, and October 2, 2017, pursuant to our non-employee director compensation policy as more completely described below.
+The valuation methodologies and assumptions used in determining such amounts are described in Note 11 to our financial statements included in this Annual Report on Form 10-K. The table below lists the aggregate number of shares and additional information with respect to the outstanding option awards held by each of our non-employee directors as of December 31, 2018. - (2) Includes the aggregate grant date fair value of \$59,077 for options, exercisable for an aggregate of 68,698 shares of our common stock issued in lieu of cash payments made on January 2, 2018, April 2, 2018, July 2, 2018, and October 1, 2018, pursuant to our non-employee director compensation policy as more completely described below.

+- (3) Includes the aggregate grant date fair value of \$25,778 for options, exercisable for an aggregate of 27,848 shares of our common stock issued in lieu of cash payments made on January 2, 2018, April 2, 2018, July 2, 2018, and October 1, 2018, pursuant to our non-employee director compensation policy as more completely described below. - (4) Marion McCourt left the Board and the Compensation Committee on September 18, 2018, and all outstanding options expired as of December 31, 2018.

-Information regarding Dr. Taglietti, our Chief Executive Officer, is set forth under Executive Compensation above.
+Information regarding Dr. Taglietti, our Chief Executive Officer, is set forth under "Executive Compensation" above.

-The following table sets forth information regarding the number of shares of our common stock subject to outstanding options held by our non-employee directors as of December 31, 2017.
+The following table sets forth information regarding the number of shares of our common stock subject to outstanding options held by our non-employee directors as of December 31, 2018.

+Number of

+Shares

+G 1:

+Subject to

+Outstanding

-Number of shares subject to outstanding Options as of December 31,
+Options as

+of

+December

-Name 2017
+Name 31, 2018

 Steven C. Gilman, Ph.D.
-54,198
+74,187

 Ann F. Hanham, Ph.D.
-42,842
+62,831

+David Hastings 54,988

+Guy Macdonald 213,329

+Patrick Machado 54,988